THE PLASTIC ONO SUPERGROUP LIVE

 – John Lennon, @ The Hit Factory, December 6, 1980

 John and Yoko distributed flyers – thrown out amongst the crowd.
-They read, “Love and Peace John and Yoko” on the front, and on the back was the Hare Krishna Mantra, which was most likely George Harrison’s idea. (see below)
+They read, “Love and Peace John and Yoko” on the front, and on the back was the Hare Krishna Mantra, which was most likely George Harrison’s idea. (see below).
+The Beatles would announce their split four months later, on April 10, 1970.
+This would be John Lennon’s last ever performance in England.

 The Hanratty connection: